winni2k/measureAggregateRsquared/README.md

 `measureAggregateRsquared --validation truth.gen.gz --imputed imputed.gen.gz --samples truth_and_imputed.samples --freq allele_frequencies_of_imputed_sites.freq --bin allele_frequency_bins.txt --output output_base`

-Make sure the truth and imputed gen files contain the same samples in the same order, which is defined in the .samples file!
-(I've gotten this wrong so many times...).
+Make sure the truth and imputed gen files contain the same samples in the same order, which is defined in the .samples file.

 ## sample .samples file
 comparison is by population, multiple populations allowed...